blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ### Display Your Settings

-By default, settings defined with proper display names will automatically be displayed by our SettingsView renderers.
-This default implementation provides automatic setting controls to be generated for you on the module page of Blish HUD fully wired.
+By default, settings with proper display names automatically appear through the `SettingsView` renderers.
+The default implementation generates fully wired controls for you on the module page in Blish HUD.

-For those that wish to provide a more fine grained settings view or redirect settings to a window, a custom view can be provided.
+If you prefer a more tailored settings layout or want to surface settings in another window, provide a custom view.

 ```cpp
 public override IView GetSettingsView() {